 It is likely that you have one of the following face shapes: oval, square, round, heart, or diamond.
 By looking at a mirror and taking a close look at your facial features, you can find out which one matches you!
-Read on below to see how to determine which face shape you have, and what glasses will look perfect on you.
+Read on below to see how to determine which face shape you have, and answer the age-old question; which glasses look good on me?

 Many different glasses shapes suit oval faces.
 A face with an oval shape features higher and slightly wider cheekbones that is slightly narrower towards the forehead.
 This long, rounded face shape allows you to pull off almost any style — especially oversized and wide frames.
 With an oval face shape, feel free to go bold with a funky color, texture or frame shape.
 Square, trapezoid, tortoise, and rectangular — the possibilities are endless!

 Our only advice is to steer clear of narrow frames and frames with heavy design elements.
 They might add a bit of unnecessary length to your oval face.

 Many different kinds of glasses shapes suit square faces.
 It's hip to be square!
 If you have a square-shaped face, many great pairs of eyeglasses can flatter your features.
 When it comes to proportion, square faces are widest along the jaw and forehead.
 Due to this shape being defined by a strong jawline, glasses that sit high on the nose add length that flatters this face.

 To draw focus to your strongest features, choose a dark and rounded, rather than angular, frame.
 A round eyeglass frame will soften as well as add contrast to your angular features, making your face stand out.
 Rimless and semi-rimless frames are a great place to start.